dotnet/AspNetCore.Docs/aspnetcore/security/blazor/webassembly/additional-scenarios.md

 ## Handle token request errors

-When a single page app (SPA) authenticates a user using Open ID Connect (OIDC), the authentication state is maintained locally within the SPA and in the Identity Provider (IP) in the form of a session cookie that's set as a result of the user providing their credentials.
+When a Single Page Application (SPA) authenticates a user using Open ID Connect (OIDC), the authentication state is maintained locally within the SPA and in the Identity Provider (IP) in the form of a session cookie that's set as a result of the user providing their credentials.

 The tokens that the IP emits for the user typically are valid for short periods of time, about one hour normally, so the client app must regularly fetch new tokens.
 Otherwise, the user would be logged-out after the granted tokens expire.
 In most cases, OIDC clients are able to provision new tokens without requiring the user to authenticate again thanks to the authentication state or "session" that is kept within the IP.